linode/docs/docs/guides/databases/redis/install-and-configure-redis-on-ubuntu-20/index.md

 You can also use `redis-cli` as a function to run any command.
 Pass in the command and any associated variables as arguments.
 For example, you can perform a ping with `redis-cli ping`.
 {{< /note >}}

+## Securing Redis

-## Configuring a Password for Redis
+### Configuring a Password for Redis

-Beginning with version 6, Redis maintains multi-user security through an ACL.
+Beginning with version 6, Redis maintains multi-user security through an *access control list* (ACL).
 Additionally, you can create a default user password.
 A default password might be sufficient for a single user.
 However, we highly recommend you use one or both of these methods.

 1. Change the `requirepass` variable in the `redis.conf` file to set the default password.
 Uncomment the existing `requirepass` directive, and change the default password to a more secure password.
     {{< file "/etc/redis/redis.conf" >}}
+...
 requirepass yourpassword
+...
 {{< /file >}}
 2. Restart Redis to force the changes to take effect.